Q. What is Raise the Region®?

-Raise the Region is a unique, online day of giving that provides an opportunity for people who care about their community to come together and raise as much money as possible for local nonprofits in 30 hours!
-It is fueled by the power of social media and collaboration.
-Raise the Region is an initiative of First Community Foundation Partnership of Pennsylvania.
+Raise the Region® is a day of giving fueled by the power of social media and collaboration.
+Raise the Region® is an initiative of First Community Foundation Partnership of Pennsylvania.

 The stretching donation from Blaise Alexander Family Dealerships and the cash prizes will inspire charitable giving and it demonstrates the power of giving locally to create powerful communities throughout the region.
 By participating in this event, local nonprofits can increase their online presence, generate greater awareness for their organization while raising additional support in the first quarter of the year.

 Organizations that are verified 501(c)(3) charitable nonprofits that are headquartered or provide services in north central Pennsylvania region.
 They must have a physical address in one of the following counties: Columbia, Lycoming, Montour, Northumberland, Snyder, Tioga, or Union.
 If physical address is outside of the 6-county area identified above, contact FCFP, at 570-321-1500 to determine eligibility.
 Organizations must agree to use all money raised during Raise the Region® - donations, stretch funds and prize money- to benefit Columbia, Lycoming, Montour, Northumberland, Snyder, Tigoga, and/or Union counties through non-sectarian programs.

 Note: Places of worship, higher education Institutions, Community Foundations, programs with fiscal agents, government/public taxing entities, and/or nonprofits who failed to obtain 10 unique donors during Raise the Region® 2023 are not eligible.

 Q. Who can donate?